ahmaazouzi/cs-topics/systems/virtualMemory.md

 ![Each process has a separate virtual address space](img/processSeparateAddressSpace.png)
 - An interesting observation from the previous image is that multiple virtual pages from different process can be mapped to the same shared physical page.
 - The combination of demand paging and separate address spaces in a virtual memory system largely simplifies the use and management of memory (*having skipped the linking chapter for now, I basically know nothing about it at the moment and might misrepresent the rest of this section*):
-	- *Simplifying linking*: Separate address spaces allow each process to have the same memory image where code starts a certain point and text and stack have similar layouts regardless of the the particular physical memory where they are stored.
+	- *Simplifying linking*: Separate address spaces allow each process to have the same memory image where code starts at a certain point and text and stack have similar layouts regardless of the the particular physical memory where they are stored.
 Apparently linking is made easier by this predictable layout of each process irrespective of what physical memories they target.
 	- *Simplifying loading*: ?? *I don't know anything about linking might come back to this*
 	- *Simplifying sharing*: Each process has its own separate private data, code, stack and heap, but virtual memory allows for easy sharing of some code and data between different processes such as kernel code or the C standard library routines.
 Instead of having separate copies of kernel code and shared libraries, the operating systems have page tables map virtual pages of this shared code and data to the same physical pages.
 	- *Simplifying memory allocation*: VM also allows for simple allocation of additional memory to user processes.
 When a user processes requests additional memory, for example when calling `malloc`), the OS allocates the appropriate amount of contiguous virtual memory pages and maps this contiguous chunk to arbitrary physical memory pages located anywhere in DRAM.

 ## VM as a Tool for Memory Protection:
-- A modern OS is expected to offer protection and control of memory system.
+- A modern OS is expected to offer protection and control of a memory system.
 A user process cannot or should not be able to:
 	- Modify its read-only text region.
 	- Read or modify kernel's data and code.
 	- Read or write private memory of other processes.